Model Structures on Commutative Monoids in General Model Categories: Introduction

 We remark that a different axiom on $\M$ which guarantees commutative monoids inherit a model structure has appeared as Proposition 4.3.21 in \cite{DAG3}.
 However, it is pointed out in \cite{MO-error-Lurie} that this work contains some errors and as written does not apply to the positive model structure on symmetric spectra.
 Furthermore, we will demonstrate that it does not apply to topological spaces, though it does apply to chain complexes over a field of characteristic zero.
 Our commutative monoid axiom is more general, and does apply in these situations.

 After a review of model category preliminaries in Section \ref{sec:background}, we will proceed to state the commutative monoid axiom and prove our main result in Section \ref{sec:main}, highlighting differences from the situation of \cite{DAG3} as we go.
 We additionally discuss when a cofibration of commutative monoids forgets to a cofibration in $\M$, and we introduce the strong commutative monoid axiom to guarantee this occurs.
 Following \cite{SS00}, we place the details of the proofs of these main results in Appendix \ref{appendix-proof} and we also prove in Appendix \ref{appendix-generators} that it is sufficient to check the strong commutative monoid axiom on the generating (trivial) cofibrations.
 Using this, we collect examples in Section \ref{sec:examples}.
-We include additional results regarding functoriality of the passage from $R$ to commutative $R$-algebras, regarding rectification between $Com$ and $E_\infty$, and remarks regarding the interplay between the strong commutative monoid axiom and Bousfield localization in Section \ref{sec:additional-results}.
+We include additional results regarding functoriality of the passage from $R$ to commutative $R$-algebras, regarding rectification between $Com$ and $E_\infty$, regarding the interplay between the strong commutative monoid axiom and Bousfield localization, and regarding left properness for the category of commutative monoids in Section \ref{sec:additional-results}.
+Finally, we conclude with a discussion in Appendix \ref{sec:operads} of what can be said for operads other than $Com$.